Selinexor and Backbone Treatments of Multiple Myeloma Patients

 SRd in NDMM (Arm 7) Only:

 - .
-Patients must have symptomatic myeloma per IMWG guidelines with either CRAB criteria or myeloma-defining events and need systemic therapy.
+Patients must have symptomatic myeloma per IMWG guidelines with either CRAB criteria (calcium elevation, renal failure, anemia, lytic bone lesions) or myeloma-defining events and need systemic therapy.
 No prior systemic therapy for NDMM is permitted other than pulse dose dexamethasone (maximum dose of 160 mg) or corticosteroid equivalent.

 SNd (Arm 8) Only:

 - .
-Patients must have MM that relapsed after 1 - 3 prior lines of therapy (may not include those with MM refractory to bortezomib or carfilzomib and patients must be ixazomib-naïve).
+Patients must have MM that relapsed after 1 - 3 prior lines of therapy (may not include those with MM refractory to bortezomib or carfilzomib but patients must be ixazomib-naïve).

 SPEd (Arm 9) Only:

 - .
-Patients who received ≥ 2 prior therapies, including lenalidomide and a PI (in separate or the same regimens), but patients must be pomalidomide-naïve and elotuzumab-naïve in the Dose Expansion at RP2D (Cohort 9.3 ONLY).
+Patients who received ≥ 2 prior therapies, including lenalidomide and a proteasome inhibitor (in separate or the same regimens), but patients must be pomalidomide-naive and elotuzumab-naive in the Dose Expansion at RP2D (Cohort 9.3 ONLY).

 You CAN'T join if...